vithya27/yakker-mern/README.md

 Inspired by Twitter

-# Table of Contents
+## Table of Contents

+## Focus

-# General Approach
+## General Approach

-# User Stories

-# Technologies used
+## Technologies used

-# Libraries used
+## Libraries used

-# Installation instructions
+## Installation instructions

-# Wireframes
+## Wireframes

-# Next Steps
+## Next Steps

+- Implement the ability to follow and unfollow other users

+- Implement the like and re-yak function

+- Implement the ability to comment on a comment

-# Credits
+## Credits